Nine Emperor Gods

 Figure 20.
 Hougang Tou Mu Kung crew began making their way to the other end of the temple where the main gods altar is located.

 Figure 21.
-Upon reaching the front of Leng San Giam’s main altar, Hougang Dou Mu Gong;’s crew kneeled down in pairs as they took as their respective positions for the ceremony.
+Upon reaching the front of Leng San Giam’s main altar, the host temple’s crew knelt down in pairs as they took as their respective positions for the ceremony.

 Figure 22.
 In this particular ritual procedure, only men, whom stayed “purified” in terms of lifestyle and diet, were allowed to participate